 Sensa Complete for men contains 1000 micrograms of the mineral boron.
 Back in the 1990s, some men took boron supplements because they heard of a study suggesting that boron might raise testosterone levels.
 Is this why it's in these vitamins?
 I hope not because several studies show boron does not raise testosterone levels in men.

 Sensa Complete also has a mineral called vanadium (vanadyl sulfate).
 Vanadyl sulfate might have a blood sugar-lowering effect and that “might” help some people with blood sugar issues (why isn't vanadium in the woman's formula too?).
 Regardless, exercise has a better blood sugar-lowering effect than vanadium.

 The product also has 150 mg of glucosamine HCL.
 This is likely to help reduce joint pain from osteoarthritis (Again, why doesn't the female version of Sensa Complete have joint support too?).
 The problem with this is that 150 mg is very little (the recommended dose is 1500 mg per day), AND the type of glucosamine Sensa Complete has is the wrong type.
 Most of the good research is on glucosamine sulfate – not glucosamine HCL.
 For more info, see my glucosamine sulfate facts post.

 I could say more about Sensa Complete for men but I will end here and say that I just think these products are over priced.

 If you are interested, here it is on Amazon for less.

-Sensa Quench is said to be an “energy enhancing vitamin drink.”
-The “energy enhancing properties probably has to do with the 90 mg of caffeine that each serving has.
-Caffeine can definitely wake people up, however, at $39.95, I just think its over priced.
+Sensa Quench is said to be an “energy-enhancing vitamin drink.”
+The “energy enhancing properties probably have to do with the 90 mg of caffeine that each serving has.
+Caffeine can definitely wake people up; however, at $39.95, I think it's overpriced.